- Mummy, I have a good idea. If Shadow's too cold to jump into bed, we can get a dog lift.

 Long-term, we've decided to set it to 14 degrees during the day and 10 degrees overnight.
 It's a lot cooler than many might find comfortable, but it works for us.
 We used to run the heater at 14 degrees years ago, but like Goodall, our thermostat gradually crept up.
 Turning it off was a great way to recalibrate.

-If you're not sure what a reasonable temperature is, try dropping your heater down several degrees once or twice a season.
-Leave it there for a few days and see if you adjust.
+If you're not sure what a reasonable temperature is, try dropping your heater down three degrees.
+Leave it there for a week and see if you adjust.
 You may be surprised at what you find comfortable with an extra layer of clothing.
 If your family is running around in T-shirts mid-winter, you're doing it wrong.